 “We are here because we’re passionate about our contribution.
 This is our opportunity to speak to the people who make the decisions.” – Dr Rebecca Johnston, Superstar of STEM and Director of the Australian Museum Research Institute

-Over 400 scientists, mathematicians, engineers and technologists gathered in the morning light of the beautiful Gandel Hall at the National Gallery of Australia for the opening day of the biggest Science Meets Parliament yet.
+Hundreds of scientists, mathematicians, engineers and technologists gathered in the morning light of the beautiful Gandel Hall at the National Gallery of Australia for the opening day of the biggest Science Meets Parliament yet.

 In the spirit of the day, the delegates were welcomed, welcomed, welcomed.
 Selina Walker welcomed those gathered on Ngunnawal land with a reminder that Canberra is, from its origins, a meeting place.

 Science and Technology Australia CEO Kylie Walker welcomed the room with an invitation to “light a spark, build understanding and make a connection – the next few days are ripe with opportunity”.

 There was also a welcome to Canberra panel discussion with journalist Sabra Lane, scientist Megan Munsie, advocate Misha Schubert, and policymaker Jane Urquhart.
 They shared some insider knowledge on the machinery of politics and policy, and how science can play a part.

 Throughout the day, delegates were keen to connect, be inspired, and practice, practice, practice before their meetings with parliamentarians on Day Two.

 Australia’s Chief Scientist Dr Alan Finkel, in the opening speech, spoke on the “State of the Union” of science and Parliament.
 He emphasised four points to remember for the relationship: “Have rigour and integrity, be in it for the long haul, know communication is key, and keep up the maintenance and renovations”.